tho15/vehicle-detection/writeup_template.md

 * Recorded the positions of positive detections in each frame of the video
 * From the positive detections I created a heatmap.
 * Combine the last 20 frames of heapmap and threaholded the map to identify vehicle positions.
-* Used 'scripy.ndimage.measurements.label()' to identify individual blobs in the heatmap.
+* Used `scripy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 * Assume each blob corresponded to a vehicle and constructed bounding boxes to cover the area of each blob detected.

 Following show the example of images and their comressponding heatmaps: